top of page

 Who I Am

-Mary co-initiated the UCD Global–funded Bridging Generations, Empowering Futures mentoring programme and co-organised the 2024 African Scholars in Ireland Conference, reaching 200+ researchers across Africa.
+Mary co-initiated the University College Dublin (UCD Global–funded) Bridging Generations, Empowering Futures mentoring programme and co-organised the 2024 African Scholars in Ireland Conference, reaching over 200 researchers across Africa.
 As AfSAI’s 2025 Black History Month Contributor, she led creative design and LinkedIn content strategy, significantly boosting engagement.
-Crucially, Mary’s immense, pro-bono contributions to AfSAI have elevated the association’s visibility and measurably increased engagement.
+Crucially, Mary’s significant, pro-bono contributions to AfSAI have elevated the association’s visibility and measurably increased engagement.

 Mary holds a PhD in Chemical and Bioprocess Engineering from UCD (2023), a Master’s degree in Chemical Engineering from UCD (2019), and a First-Class Bachelor’s degree in Chemical Engineering from Igbinedion University, Okada (2015).
 She also earned a Professional Diploma in Transversal Skills from UCD Innovation Academy and Technological University Dublin, where she deepened her knowledge in innovation, creative thinking, analytical skills, and entrepreneurial agility.
 In 2020, her passion for technology and business led her to join the non-profit organisation Girls in Tech Dublin as a Business Data Analyst.
 She also earned a certification in Business Analytics from Harvard Business School Online.